How to Write a Confidentiality Agreement?

 1. Decide if the Agreement Is Mutual or One-Way

 A standard confidentiality agreement can be one where both parties involved share the responsibility or one where it falls all on the shoulders of a single individual.
 Mutual agreement is usually for situations wherein you are providing confidential information to a company while expecting something in return.
 One-way confidentiality is required if you're sharing the information with an employee or contractor who will not be sharing anything in return and will simply be working for you.

 2. Point Out Those Who Are Involved

-The confidentiality template must always have the complete names of those who are involved.
+The exclusive agreement must always have the complete names of those who are involved.
 This is to point out who exactly has access to confidential information.
 If it's between two individuals, simply write down their names and any details that will help with identification.
 If it's a partnership between two companies, then the names of the representatives of both must be included along with specifying who else within their respective companies will be involved.

 3. Define the Confidential Information and Exclusions

 This is where you will need to point out exactly what information should be confidential.
 This can be anything that the parties involved have decided must remain secret.
-You must then point out what information one of or both members of the party may share with others.
-Be sure to make it clear as to what may and may not be shared and clarify to whom they may share the confidential information with.
+You must then point out what information one or both members of the party may share with others.
+Be sure to make it clear as to what may and may not be shared and clarify to whom they may share the confidential information.

 4. Establish the Responsibilities of the Receiving Party